 The vegetable-based synthetic meat is now all the rage: just think of the "bang" made in the very first hours of sale even in the famous chains for offering traditional meat.
 The "green" burger offers a healthy and ecological alternative to real meat.

 Until today, while minced meat like hamburgers were easy to recreate, creating whole cuts of meat was a little more complicated.
 Today the vegetable steak seems to be a reality.

-"I started with steak, because I think it's the holy grail of plant-based meat"he told the Guardian Giuseppe Scionti, founder of Novameat.
+"I started with steak, because I think it's the holy grail of plant-based meat"he told the Guardian Joseph Scionti, founder of Novameat.
 "And it's also the most difficult cut to reproduce."

 Vegetable steak, already beautiful but perhaps not yet good

 The company is still experimenting with the taste, but expects a final formulation within the next few months.
 However, the price has already been established: 50 grams cost about € 1,50.
 30 euros per kilo, the price competes with that of a normal steak.
 It is clear that a possible mass diffusion will allow lower costs.

 A good product